jagrat7/job-app-bot/README.md

 ## 📋 Requirements
 - Python 3.11+
 - [Playwright](https://playwright.dev/docs/intro) (used by usebrowse) for browser interactions
-- Openrouter or any other LLM API provider (like OpenAI) for AI agent capabilities
+- [OpenRouter](https://openrouter.ai/) or any other LLM API provider (like OpenAI) for AI agent capabilities
 - LinkedIn account

 ## 🛠️ Setup